 Jetpack gets a bad rap.
-Any blogger worth their salt will tell you; “Don’t use Jetpack, it will lag your site”.
-It’s common knowledge that Jetpack is awful, laggy, heavy, and s-l-o-w.
+Any blogger worth their salt will tell you: “Don’t use Jetpack, it will slowdown WordPress”.
+It’s common knowledge, Jetpack is awful.

 Jetpack – A WordPress Plugin

 It’s also the ultimate multi-tool for your blog.
 Need a Cookie Notice?
 No problem.
 Brute-force login protection?
 They’ve got you covered.
 What about site-down monitoring?
 Done.
 Want more? …

 + Lazy Loading

 + Related Posts

 + Search Bar

 + Website Verification (with Google etc.)

 + And still, there’s loads more!